 CPAs are busy people.
 They face massive workloads.
-The working hours are long and thanks to availability of internet, their day never seems to finish.
+The working hours are long and thanks to the availability of the internet, their day never seems to finish.
 Of course – managing multiple client meetings, meeting deadlines and fulfilling other professional commitments become difficult if CPAs don’t keep a track of their tasks.

 This is a team chat or collaboration tool which lets multiple users chat on the same group.
 Consider it as a more professional version of WhatsApp.
 CPAs can create multiple groups and categorize all the clients project-wise.
 Slack archives all communication threads and it can be used on desktop and on smartphone.

-4. Trello CPAs can create different boards for different clients and then add cards to each board, denoting tasks.
+CPAs can create different boards for different clients and then add cards to each board, denoting tasks.
 The best feature about Trello is that it sends multiple reminders – often bombarding the inbox, if left unattended.
 This is helpful when a CPA is closing in various projects at the same time.

 If using technology is not a CPA’s cup of tea, then maintaining a proper diary is also not a bad option for take notes and fixing meetings.
 Colour coding the diary, if need be, is also a great idea as colours enhance memory.
 The only thing CPAs must make sure is they maintain it in a proper handwriting.

 Are you using any of these tools currently?
 What has been your experience like?
 Please let us know!